BIATeam/BIADocs/docs/40-DeveloperGuide/15-RightManagement/10-UserManagement.md

 }
 ```

-For keycloack consult the specific page [Keycloak](./50-Keycloak.md)
+For keycloak consult the specific page [Keycloak](./50-Keycloak.md)

-## Autorization
+## Authorization
-Autorization is based on roles.
+Authorization is based on roles.
 The roles of an users are calculated when the user login and store in the jwt token.
-Main roles comes from ownership to AD Groups, KeyCloack Groups and be in the table user.
+Main roles comes from ownership to AD Groups, keycloak Groups and be in the table user.
-  The role "User" give the autorization to acces to the application.
+  The role "User" give the authorization to access to the application.
-  The role "Admin" give the autorization to acces to the application and some important fonction to configure the application at startup.
+  The role "Admin" give the authorization to access to the application and some important function to configure the application at startup.
 Fine roles are directly set to the user in the application.

 Roles is parametrized in the bianetconfig files (depending of the environment) in section Roles
-You can use fixed role for every user (generaly use during development):
+You can use fixed role for every user (generally use during development):
 ```json
   "Roles": [
     {